moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 ## Module Config
-The module config section should be a mapping of module name to JSON object.
-The JSON object should be configuration values that will be passed to the module to modify its behavior.
+The module config section is a mapping of module name to JSON object.
+The JSON object is configuration values that will be passed to the module to modify its behavior.

 Example: